chenyubi14/jobkit/README.md

 `remote2local` will sync files from a remote computer to a local directory

-`local2remote` will sync locat files to a local computer
+`local2remote` will sync local files to a remote computer

 `remotemulti` will generate commands for using `remote2local`.
 It also checks whether the file exists.